 Colchuck Lake Trail #1599A

 The road accesses Eightmile and Colchuck/Stuart trailheads.
-The road is closed to vehicles every winter to protect the roadbed from damage and prevent hazardous travel on the steep exposed snow covered road.
+The road is closed to vehicles mid-fall through spring to protect the roadbed from damage and prevent hazardous travel on the steep exposed snow covered road.

 SEE PARKING INFORMATION BELOW.